Categories

 Why does my RA contract look so different than my friend’s TA contract?

 When you are appointed as a TA you are in an unionized position and a part of GEU’s collective bargaining unit.
 As such you are directly defended by the contract negotiated between the GEU and MSU.
 Other forms of appointments (such as RAs or Fellows) are not unionized and do not work under the GEU-MSU contract.
-For TAs MSU is under a strict, legal obligation to offer the salary and benefits negotiated by the GEU, which can be defended with the grievance and arbitration procedure.
+For TAs, MSU is under a strict, legal obligation to offer the salary and benefits negotiated by the GEU, which can be defended with the grievance and arbitration procedure.

 The salary levels and benefits that are offered to RAs and Fellows tend to be the same as for the TAs, but the university is under no legal obligation to do so.
-An common example of a difference between the benefits offered RAs and TAs is the Tuition Credit Pool, which is a benefit the GEU fought hard to get and can only accessed by TAs.
+A common example of a difference between the benefits offered RAs and TAs is the Tuition Credit Pool, which is a benefit the GEU fought hard to get and can only accessed by TAs.

 What are the different appoint types?